Contrast-Security-OSS/docs/content/installation/python/PythonSupportedTechnologies.md

 * Flask 0.10.*
 * Pyramid 1.9 (Beta)

 >**Note:** The Python agent is meant to be WSGI compatible.
-It may be compatible to other WSGI application's as long as the guidelines are followed.
+It may be compatible to other WSGI applications as long as the guidelines are followed.

 ## Database Support